-You have the right to look at your medical records held by the plan, and to get a copy of your records.
-We are allowed to charge you a fee for making copies.
+You have the right to look at your medical records held at the plan, and to get a copy of your records.
 You also have the right to ask us to make additions or corrections to your medical records.
 If you ask us to do this, we will work with your healthcare provider to decide whether the changes should be made.